-DeCarlo is an associate professor in the College of Engineering and the College of Arts and Sciences.
+DeCarlo is an associate professor in the College of Engineering and in the College of Arts and Sciences.

 Breathe.
 Feel the deep pinch of pure cold.